Introduction to AI Agents, Examples, and Their Impact

-AI agents are a big jump forward in agentic AI systems in many areas.
+AI agents are a big leap forward in agentic AI in many areas.
 They can do tasks on their own without a human to help.
 They can understand data, make good decisions and take action.
 That’s how we work and how businesses operate.

 These intelligent agents are versatile and can be applied in many areas, including robotics, finance, healthcare, and customer service.
-Automating complex tasks and learning from experience makes them efficient and effective across industries.
+Automating complex tasks and learning from experience make them efficient and effective across industries.

 1. Simple Reflex Agents